 For its services under the Administration Agreement, the Administrator is entitled to a fee, based on assets under management, subject to a minimum fee.
-In addition, the Administrator will receive global safekeeping and transaction fees, which are calculated on a per-country basis, in-kind creation (purchase) and redemption transaction fees (as described below) and revenue on certain cash balances.
 The Administrator may be reimbursed by the Fund for its out-of-pocket expenses.
 The Advisory Agreement provides that the Adviser will pay certain operating expenses of the Trust, including the fees due to the Administrator under each of the Administration Agreement.